Helping with Documentation#

 If you see a documentation issue that you would like to tackle, you can:

-check to see if there is a paperclip or octocat icon at the end of the issue’s title column.
+check to see if there is pull request icon to the right of the issue’s title, or an open pull request listed under Linked PRs in the issue body.
 If there is, then someone has already created a pull request for the issue.

 leave a comment on the issue saying you are going to try and create a pull request and roughly how long you think you will take to do so (this allows others to take on the issue if you happen to forget or lose interest).